GSP

 Enable the splice alignment mode.

-Enable short-read alignment heuristics.
-In the short-read mode, minimap2 applies a second round of chaining with a higher minimizer occurrence threshold if no good chain is found.
+Enable short-read alignment heuristics [no].
+If this option is used with no argument, `dna' is set.
+In the DNA short-read mode, minimap2 applies a second round of chaining with a higher minimizer occurrence threshold if no good chain is found.
 In addition, minimap2 attempts to patch gaps between seeds with ungapped alignment.

 Prefix to create temporary files.
 Typically used for a multi-part index.